Kapaya/vlhcc21/paper.md

 ## Unified User Interaction

 Prior to this work, extraction and augmentation in web customization systems [@huynh2006; @lin2009] were divided: all extractions had to be performed prior to augmentations in a separate phase.
 Joker represents extraction and augmentation using the a single spreadsheet formula language.
 Because of this, both can be performed in a single phase, with users being able to interleave the two as desired.
 This makes the process of customization more iterative and free-form.

 We can see this in the Ebay example in [@sec:examples]: when the user extracts a listing's "Sponsored" label, they observe that non-sponsored listings have an invisible "Sponsored" label while sponsored listings have a visible "Sponsored" label that consists of a garbled form "Sponsored".
 Because of Joker's unified user interaction, the user receives the results of scraping in the table and can immediately write an augmentation formula to validate this hypothesis.
 Without the unified interaction, the user would have to extract all the desired columns to see all their values before ever getting to notice the pattern and validate their hypothesis.

 ## Functional Reactive Programming

 Functional reactive programming (FRP) enables specifying logic using pure, stateless functions that automatically update in response to upstream changes.
 This paradigm has famously been used by millions of end users in the form of spreadsheet formula languages (Microsoft Excel & Google Sheets), and has also been extended to richer end-user programming environments (Microsoft Power Fx [@2021g], Google AppSheet [@2021h], Airtable [@2021f], Glide [@2021a], Coda [@2021c] & Gneiss [@chang2014]).

 Joker's use of FRP makes it easier for users to program in its spreadsheet formula language.
 With traditional programming, the eBay example in [@sec:examples] in which a user extracts every listing's "Sponsored" label would be much more complicated.
 The user would need to understand programming constructs such as state, variables, looping and data flow in order to write a program to extract the label.
 In Joker, all a user needs to specify is the CSS selector that identifies the element containing the label.
-Joker takes care of managing state, variables, looping and data flow!
+Joker takes care of managing state, variables, looping and data flow.

 A key limitation of this approach is that users need to understand how CSS selectors work in order to perform extractions.
 Because the formula language utilizes pure functional semantics, users can iterate on CSS selectors as many times as they need to without having to worry about side effects.
 This makes the authoring of CSS selectors more accessible but more work remains.